albersola/pensabot/README.md

 - 🔍 Hybrid retrieval with vector embeddings + BM25 keyword search
 - 🔒 Self-hosted — your data stays on your infrastructure

-### Roadmap

-PensaBot is in early development.
-This is just a small part of our vision:
+> PensaBot is still in very early development.
+Right now this repo is mainly a prototype for my own use.
+Some things are rough, missing, or likely to change.

-- **WhatsApp support** — use PensaBot from WhatsApp, not just Telegram
-- **Local models** — run with Ollama or OpenRouter instead of OpenAI, so you can go fully local

 ## Quick Start